 Much like auto insurance, boat insurance covers your boat or yacht for liability and physical damage.
 In addition, you can also purchase coverage for medical payments, personal property (including fishing equipment), towing, trailer, and uninsured boater coverage.

-• Personal liability coverage provides coverage to other boaters and boat owners in the event you are at-fault for an accident on the water.
-This coverage will pay to repair or replace the property of someone else as well as for their medical care.
+Coverage provides coverage to other boaters and boat owners in the event you are at-fault for an accident on the water.
+This coverage will pay, subject to the policy limits, to repair or replace the property of someone else as well as for their medical care.

-• Uninsured/Underinsured Watercraft Bodily Injury: Since boat insurance is not always mandatory, many boaters choose not to get insurance.
-If you are hit by an uninsured or underinsured boater and you are injured, this type of coverage pays for medical treatment, lost wages, and other costs associated with the accident.
+Since boat insurance is not always mandatory, many boaters choose not to get insurance.
+If you are hit by an uninsured or underinsured boater and you are injured, this type of coverage pays towards medical treatment, lost wages, and other costs associated with the accident.

-• Agreed Value Coverage: Watercrafts depreciate just like cars.
+Watercrafts depreciate just like cars.
 Actual cash value policies can make it difficult to replace a boat that has been stolen or destroyed.
-This means that if your boat is a total loss you will get the value you insured it for, minus any deductible.
+Agreed value coverage means that if your boat is a total loss, you will get the value you insured it for, minus any deductible.

-• Physical Damage Coverage: Physical damage coverage pays for the cost to repair or replace your watercraft, its motor, any permanently attached equipment, and your trailer if it is stolen or damaged.
+Physical damage coverage pays towards the cost to repair or replace your watercraft, its motor, any permanently attached equipment, and your trailer if it is stolen or damaged.

-• Personal Effects: Your policy can provide coverage for many personal effects, including clothing, jewelry, cell phones, scuba/snorkeling and other sporting equipment, and fishing equipment.
+Your policy can provide coverage for many personal effects, including clothing, jewelry, cell phones, scuba/snorkeling and other sporting equipment, and fishing equipment.
 Limits vary by state, so check with us for what’s required in New York.
-Personal effects coverage does not include jewelry, watches or furs.
+Personal effects coverage does not include jewelry, watches, or furs.